dnanexus/dxWDL/doc/Internals.md

 output directory structure, and moves all non-final result files into subdirectory `intermediate`.
 This requires `CONTRIBUTE` applet *dx:permissions*, and is optional.

+## Multiple Regions

+The platform runs on several cloud regions, each of which is independent.
+Files cannot be cloned between regions, which presents a difficulty, because the dxWDL runtime library is such a file.
+In fact, it is a `dx:asset`, not a simple file.

+The compiler jar file includes a configuration file, with a list of regions, and their assets.
+When compiling in project *P*, in region *R*, compiled applets and workflows will be stored in *P*, and reference assets residing only in region *R*.
+When creating a new dxWDL release, the runtime library is copied to all supported regions, and an updated configuration file folded into the dxWDL jar file.